aweinstock314/sheedb_weinsa_crypto2015_project/README.md

 ## The nonce uses:
 * 128 bits from /dev/urandom
-* Is calculated for every interaction between the atm and bank
+* Is calculated for every interaction between the ATM and bank
 * Is cleared from the bank after every interaction

 A mismatched nonce or HMAC on either side causes the current action to be aborted but keeps the connection intact